 In 1926 Joseph Stalin did some pondering.
-Concerned about rebuilding his army, he believed he’d arrived at the perfect solution, better yet, his solution killed two birds with one stone.
+Concerned about rebuilding his army, Stalin believed he’d found the perfect solution, better yet his solution killed two birds with one stone.
 He gave Russian scientist Illia Ivanov funding to cross humans and apes.
-The plan was to create a super army with the strength, endurance, and lower maintenance cost of apes.
-As a bonus, he believed he could prove Darwin’s theory of evolution once and for all, discrediting creationism.
+The plan was to create a super army with strength, endurance, and low maintenance costs of apes.
+Bonus – he believed he could prove Darwin’s theory of evolution once and for all and discredit creationism.
 Ivanov attempted to impregnate women with ape sperm.
-His research was carried out in French Guinea, eventually he attempted insemination of African women with Chimpanzee sperm without their knowledge.
-Not too popular in Guinea, and out of funding he returned to Russia, where he was arrested for “having created a counter revolutionary organization among agricultural species” .
+His research was carried out in French Guinea, eventually attempting insemination of African women with Chimpanzee sperm without their knowledge.
+Not too popular in Guinea and out of funding, he returned to Russia where he was arrested for “having created a counter revolutionary organization among agricultural species” .
 Sent to a work camp in Kazakhstan, he died two years later.

 “Stalin” by Nathaniel Gold